 Just a Great Logo

-A lot of people wear NASA hoodies just because they are affordable and accessible, just as any other hoodie in the store They can be found in Target alongside Star Wars and Pink Floyd tees.
-Some of them have retro appearance, deliberately faded colors as if these clothes were exposed to sun and wind for many years.
+A lot of people wear NASA hoodies just because they are affordable and accessible, just like any other hoodie in the store.
+They can be found in Target alongside Star Wars and Pink Floyd tees.
+Some of them have a retro appearance, deliberately faded colors as if these clothes were exposed to sun and wind for many years.
 They are comfortable, trendy, stylish and they cost only 20 dollars.
-Notably, you will not see logos of US Air Force or National Atmospheric and Oceanic Administration in the same place.
-Are they not exciting, too?
+You can find them in almost any mass-market store from Primark to H&M.

 Some people do not want to make a statement; they want to buy what is easy to buy.
 But Target would not sell these clothes if there was no market for them.